YananZhao0630/DECUN/README.md

 		year = {2024},
 }

-# The Pytorch traing code is released on
+# The Pytorch training code is released on

 https://github.com/6zhc/DECUN

+If you find it helpful, please cite the paper as

+@ARTICLE{Yanan24,
+    author = {Yanan Zhao and Yuelong Li and Haichuan Zhang and Vishal Monga and Yonina C. Eldar}, title = {Deep, convergent, unrolled half-quadratic splitting for image deconvolution}, journal={IEEE Trans.
+Comput.
+Imag.},
+    year = {2024},
+}